Skycocoo/Checker-Game/README.md

 There are 4 heuristics to be considered to estimate the utility.
 Because the range of utility is [-6, 6] (defined earlier in Terminal States), the estimated utility should also be within the range.

-1. the number of computer [0, 6]
+1. the number of computer [0, 6] (weighted by 5 to match the 3 and 4 feature)

-2. negative: number of enemy [-6, 0]
+2. negative: number of enemy [-6, 0] (weighted by 5 to match the 3 and 4 feature)

 3. for each available checker of enemy (human): distance to the other end [0, 30]